ohdyno/nextjs-cypress-template/README.md

 # Focused UI Component with React `useReducer`
-A simple proof of concept code on using React's useReducers to create focused UI component.
+A simple proof of concept code on using React's `useReducer` to create focused UI component.

 This started simply with a goal of reducing the UI component's responsibilities down to:
 1. render the UI based on data